hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/excerpts_from_sister_niveditas_book/1316_chapter_vii.md

 sleep to him."

-Speaking of Thomas à Kempis one day, and of how he himself used to wander as a Sannyâsin with the Gitâ and the *Imitation* as his whole library, one word, he said, came back to him, inseparably associated with the name of the Western monk:
+Speaking of Thomas à Kempis one day, and of how he himself used to wander as a Sannyāsin with the Gitā and the *Imitation* as his whole library, one word, he said, came back to him, inseparably associated with the name of the Western monk: